wneessen/go-mail-website/content/en/community/guide.md

 In our community, we follow our [Code of Conduct](https://github.com/wneessen/go-mail/blob/main/CODE_OF_CONDUCT.md) and ask everybody who likes to participate to act accordingly.

-### Updates and announcements

-Find go-mail announcements in the  on GH

 ### Support and annoucements

 * [Twitter](https://twitter.com/gomail_dev): Follow us on Twitter to receive recent news about go-mail